spraakbanken/sparv-pipeline/docs/user-manual/corpus-configuration.md

 everything will be kept in the output.
 If you do not want any source annotations to be included in your output you can set this option to `[]`.
 This will cause errors in the XML exports though because the root element must be listed as a source annotation.
-If you do list anything here, make sure that you include the root element (i.e. the element that encloses all other included elements and text content) for each of your input documents.
+If you do list anything here, make sure that you include the root element (i.e. the element that encloses all other included elements and text content) for each of your input files.
 If you don't, the resulting output XML will be invalid and Sparv won't be able to produce XML files.
 If you only want to produce other output formats than XML, you don't need to worry about this.

 It is possible to rename elements and attributes present in your input data.
-Let's say your documents contain elements like this `<article name="Scandinavian Furniture" date="2020-09-28">` and you would like them to look like this in the output `<text title="Scandinavian Furniture" date="2020-09-28">` (so you want to rename the element "article" and the attribute "name" to "text" and "title" respectively).
+Let's say your files contain elements like this `<article name="Scandinavian Furniture" date="2020-09-28">` and you would like them to look like this in the output `<text title="Scandinavian Furniture" date="2020-09-28">` (so you want to rename the element "article" and the attribute "name" to "text" and "title" respectively).
 For this you can use the following syntax: